TheGoodlike13/liberty_or_death/README.md

 The title of this chapter refers to the amount of lines in this document.
 I did not expect it would take this much to get anything like a working example going... truly a story of twists and turns.

-The biggest turn would possibly be an abandonment of this project.
+The biggest possible turn would be an abandonment of this project.
 I honestly have considered this many times, with increasing seriousness as time moved forward.